learn-the-web/topics/advanced-performance.md

 ##### Concatenation with Jekyll

-If you’re using Jekyll you can use its include system to concatenate CSS and Javascript.
+If you’re using Jekyll you can use its include system to concatenate CSS and JavaScript.

 **[☛ Watch a video on concatenating CSS with Jekyll.](https://www.youtube.com/watch?v=H4Fc2xL79nU&list=PLWjCJDeWfDdfVEcLGAfdJn_HXyM4Y7_k-&index=28)**

 #### Automatic minification with CloudFlare

-If your CSS and Javascript files are already concatenated, then you can get CloudFlare to automatically minify them for you.
+If your CSS and JavaScript files are already concatenated, then you can get CloudFlare to automatically minify them for you.
 This works really well if you’re using Jekyll to combine files.

 ![](cloudflare-minify.jpg)